 Design and Technology inspires students to solve real life problems by applying design skills to practical situations.
 Students need to utilize skills learnt in Maths, Science, Engineering and Art and Design to produce solutions that meet the needs of people.
 The solutions that students create will need to be functional but also aesthetically pleasing: encouraging students to develop creativity and imagination.
 Students will work with different materials such as wood, metal, plastics, textiles, food, paper and board improving practical skills and hand eye co-ordination.
 Students will also consider the impact of their designs on the community and environment looking at ways to reduce waste and can save limited resources by investigating new and emerging technologies.

-Within Year 7 and 8 students are assessed on three key skills throughout the year; Research, Design, Making and Knowledge in line with GCSE assessment criteria.
-Year 7 and 8 students will complete projects in Food, Graphics, Metals, Plastics and Textiles.
+Within Year 7 and 8 students are assessed on three key areas throughout the year; Design, Making and Knowledge in line with GCSE assessment criteria.
+Year 7 and 8 students will complete projects in Food, Graphics, Metals, Plastics/Woods and Textiles.
 They will be encouraged to apply creativity and problem solving skills.

 Students are set two homework’s per project and are expected to spend at least an hour to complete it to the best of their ability.

 Students receive highlighted marking criteria along with questioning to help them understand how to progress next time.
 Student’s then respond to the feedback amending or adding to the work, along with a statement to ensure students understand what they need to do to enhance progress.

 Year 9 students opt for their Technology option (which also includes ICT and Computing), to ensure a focussed approach to the year and curriculum.
-The Design and Technology options are based on materials; Card and Board (Graphics), Woods, Metals and Plastics (Resistant Materials), Food Preparation and Nutrition and Textiles.
+The Design and Technology options are; Graphic Design, Materials: Woods, Metals and Plastics, Food Preparation and Nutrition, Engineering and Textiles.

-Within their chosen option students will learn more technical subject content and develop skills ready to approach the GCSE controlled assessment by undertaking mini projects.
+Within their chosen option students will learn more technical subject content and develop skills ready to approach the KS4 qualifications by undertaking mini projects that reflect the qualifications specification.